lencap/brewtap/README.md

 1. Ensure you have Homebrew installed -> https://brew.sh/
 2. `brew tap lencap/tools`
-3. Afterwards, you should be able to do any `brew install lencap/tools/<formula>`, e.g., `brew install lencap/tools/awslogin`
+3. Afterwards, you should be able to do any `brew install lencap/tools/<formula>`

 # Publish New Release
 To publish a new release of your program.